-In this post, we are going to discuss how eCommerce store owners can protect themselves from the common types of eCommerce frauds and what more they need to know about it.
+In this post, we are going to discuss how eCommerce store owners can protect themselves from the common types of eCommerce fraud and what more they need to know about it.

 Types of eCommerce frauds

 Broadly there are 5 types of eCommerce fraud.
 They include:

 - Online identity theft

 - Payment fraud

 Cybercriminals have a cunning way of replicating or recreating someone’s online identity.
 Think of fake identities as clones of real personal accounts which can be used to steal one’s personal records including access to banking credentials and online payment portals.

 Online identity theft is targeted not only at customers but also at eCommerce store owners.
 Criminals who can gain access to owner profiles can easily break into the database and make away with financial information, including credit card information details of registered customers.
 Once lost, the cost of the damage would fall on the store owner.